 Caregivers must provide the Company notice of their use of paid leave as soon as practicable.
+Unused earned paid leave will not be paid at separation.

 Kin Care Leave

 Nevada Caregivers are entitled to use accrued sick leave to assist an immediate family member who has an illness, injury, medical appointment, or other authorized medical need to the same extent and under the same conditions that apply to the Caregiver when taking such leave.
 For purposes of this policy, "immediate family member" means an Caregiver's: child, foster child, spouse, domestic partner, sibling, parent, parent-in-law, grandchild, grandparent, stepparent, or any person for whom the Caregiver is the legal guardian.
 The amount of annual kin care leave that Nevada Caregivers are entitled to is limited to the amount of sick leave that such Caregiver accrues during a six (6)-month period